JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_SwitchToNextGoggle(loadout)**
 >
-> *Utility function to switch to the next goggle.
+> *Internal utility function to switch to the next goggle.
 If whitelisting is on, will switch to the next goggle the user has access to.
 If whitelisting is off, will cycle through all the goggles.*
 >
 >> Parameters:
 >> | Name | Type | Description |